By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

 Lost wages (wage replacement portion) Tax-exempt if from physical injury No Must be attributable to physical injury absence from work

-Ensure your settlement explicitly allocates damages to physical injuries or physical sickness.
-Ambiguous language can create problems during tax filing or if the IRS questions your exclusion.
-Your attorney should itemize settlement components clearly, separating any taxable portions like punitive damages or interest from the tax-exempt physical injury compensation.
+Make sure damages are explicitly allocated to physical injuries or physical sickness.
+Ambiguous wording creates problems during tax filing or if the IRS asks questions.
+Your attorney should itemize settlement components clearly, separating any taxable portions from the tax-exempt compensation.

-Given the intersection of personal injury law, tax regulations, and healthcare policy, professional guidance is valuable.
-A tax advisor familiar with personal injury settlements can review your agreement, identify any taxable components, and help you project how your MAGI might change in the years following your settlement.
+Personal injury law, tax regulations, and healthcare policy all intersect here.
+A tax advisor who knows injury settlements can review your agreement, flag taxable components, and project how your MAGI might change after your settlement is deposited.

 Only report income that appears on tax returns and affects MAGI.
-Non-taxable personal injury compensation is not reported to the marketplace.
-However, if your settlement includes taxable portions or you anticipate significant investment income from deposited funds, updating your application ensures accurate subsidy calculations and prevents year-end repayment surprises.
+Tax-exempt personal injury compensation doesn't get reported to the marketplace.
+But if your settlement includes taxable portions or you expect significant investment income from the funds, update your application.
+Better to adjust now than face repayment surprises at tax time.

 Frequently Asked Questions